ava-labs/subnet-evm/docs/releasing/README.md

     ```

 1. Modify [plugin/evm/version.go](../../plugin/evm/version.go)'s `Version` global string variable and set it to the desired `$SEMVER_VERSION`.
+1. Ensure the AvalancheGo version used in [go.mod](../../go.mod) is [its last release](https://github.com/ava-labs/avalanchego/releases).
+If not, upgrade it with, for example:

+    ```bash
+    go get github.com/ava-labs/avalanchego@v1.13.0
+    go mod tidy
+    ```

+    And fix any errors that may arise from the upgrade.
+If it requires significant changes, you may want to create a separate PR for the upgrade and wait for it to be merged before continuing with this procedure.
 1. Modify [compatiblity.json](../../compatibility.json) by adding `$SEMVER_VERSION` to the `"rpcChainVMProtocolVersion"` JSON object.
 In our example, we add it as

     ```json